jdx/mise/docs/tips-and-tricks.md

 ## macOS Rosetta

 If you have a need to run tools as x86_64 on Apple Silicon, this can be done with mise however you'll currently need to use the x86_64 version of mise itself.
-There is an [outstanding issue](https://github.com/jdx/mise/issues/405) to support this with an env var like MISE_ARCH=x86_64 to make it more seamless.

 A common reason for doing this is to support compiling node <=14.

+You can do this either with the [`MISE_ARCH`](https://mise.jdx.dev/configuration/settings.html#arch) setting or by using a dedicated rosetta mise bin as described below:

 First, you'll need a copy of mise that's built for x86_64: